2009 IAAF World Half Marathon Championships: Pre-race

-Eritrean runner Zersenay Tadese, who had won the last two World Half Marathons as well as the 20 km race in 2006, announced that he would attempt to defend his title and his chances improved after world leader Patrick Makau Musyoki was not listed from the Kenyan squad.
+Eritrean runner Zersenay Tadese, who had won the last two World Half Marathons as well as the 20 km race in 2006, announced that he would attempt to defend his title and his chances improved after world leader Patrick Makau Musyoki was not listed in the Kenyan squad.
 The defending women's champion Lornah Kiplagat did not attempt to defend her title due to a knee injury, and three-time champion Paula Radcliffe filled the void, aiming for a record fourth title.
 However, she too withdrew from the event due to tonsillitis, dealing a blow to the host nation's chances.

-Tadese was the outright favourite of the men's race, with his greatest challenge coming from Kenyans Sammy Kitwara, Wilson Kipsang Kiprotich and Bernard Kiprop Kipyego, Ethiopians Tilahun Regassa and Dereje Tesfaye.
+Tadese was the outright favourite of the men's race, with his greatest challenge coming from Kenyans Sammy Kitwara, Wilson Kipsang Kiprotich and Bernard Kiprop Kipyego, and Ethiopians Tilahun Regassa and Dereje Tesfaye.
 Dathan Ritzenhein, Fabiano Joseph Naasi and Marilson dos Santos were other outside chances.
-The Kenyan and Eritrean men's teams were favoured for the gold and silver team medals, while the team's from Ethiopia, Tanzania and Uganda were suggested as possible bronze medallists.
+The Kenyan and Eritrean men's teams were favoured for the gold and silver team medals, while the teams from Ethiopia, Tanzania and Uganda were suggested as possible bronze medallists.
 Unusually, Qatar (whose team placed third in 2008) did not send any runners to the competition.

 In the women's race, Kenyan Mary Jepkosgei Keitany was the favourite in the absence of Kiplagat and Radcliffe.
 Keitany went into the championships as the world's leading half marathon runner, having run 1:07:00 seconds earlier in the season, and the race was seen as a chance for her to make her mark over the distance.
 The next fastest runner that season was her compatriot Philes Ongori, although her time of 1:07:50 was some way off Keitany's.
 Two more possible medallists, Filomena Cheyech and Caroline Cheptanui Kilel rounded out a strong Kenyan squad.
 The Ethiopian team was missing two of their best runners (Dire Tune and Aselefech Mergia), but Abebu Gelan and Aberu Kebede were still in medal contention.
 The Japanese athletes, Yukiko Akaba and Yurika Nakamura, looked to maintain Japan's past podium form in the team competition.
-New Zealand's Kim Smith was regarded as an unknown quantity, as she was moving to the road competitions after much success on the track.
+New Zealand's Kim Smith was regarded as an unknown quantity, as she was moving into road competitions after much success on the track.

-At the pre-race press conference the IAAF General Secretary, Pierre Weiss, lamented the relative lack of interest in the competition, vocalising the IAAF's dissatisfaction with the number of competing athletes and federations.
+At the pre-race press conference, the IAAF General Secretary, Pierre Weiss, lamented the relative lack of interest in the competition, vocalising the IAAF's dissatisfaction with the number of competing athletes and federations.
 He acknowledged that the competition's prize money was not at parity with other top level marathons.
-Wilson Kipketer, the 800 metres world record holder, pointed out that the standard of Europe's long-distance runners had been largely surpassed by other region's athletes, most notably by Africa.
+Wilson Kipketer, the 800 metres world record holder, pointed out that the standard of Europe's long-distance runners had been largely surpassed by other regions' athletes, most notably from Africa.
 Kipketer argued that Europeans were not making the most of their sporting facilities and were "not training properly or timing and planning their seasons properly".
 Ed Warner, chairman of UK Athletics, agreed that a rethink was needed in terms of training and mindset.